Most eel eaten in Hong Kong sushi restaurants is from endangered species, study finds

 In February this year,

-“The Hong Kong Harmonised System [HKHS] codes used for the eel trade are too general and only record products as Anguilla species commodities.
+that found thousands of species are traded legally through the city with inadequate traceability.
+At the core of the problem, it found, is a vague and broad code system used by customs officials globally to categorise species.“The Hong Kong Harmonised System [HKHS] codes used for the eel trade are too general and only record products as Anguilla species commodities.
 However, those codes do not differentiate between the various Anguilla species and their life stages,” Jovy Chan, manager of wildlife conservation at WWF-HK, said.

 “Thorough, specific and accurate trade data are crucial to facilitate and implement conservation action and policies for eel species.
 Apart from Cites-regulated European eels, some Asian countries/regions, for example the Philippines, Indonesia and Taiwan, have bans on the eel fry trade.
 The customs codes have a major role to play in gathering this data with regards to eel legality, traceability and sustainability issues.”